JDASoftwareGroup/jdatech.github.io/_posts/2020-01-26-Pycon-de-writeup.markdown

 Speaker: Peter Wang

 Summary: Having the CEO of a big software company give the keynote at a community driven conference is at least unexpected.
 But Peter Wang has definitively proven that it was a very good choice.
-In his talk "Rethinking Open Source in the Era of Cloud & Machine Learning" he is deep-diving into how to sustainably run an open source project, commercial or uncommercial.
+In his talk "Rethinking Open Source in the Era of Cloud & Machine Learning" he dives deeply into how to sustainably run an open source project, commercial or noncommercial.
 A must see for everyone who is interested in the hidden forces behind the tectonic shifts of the  IT landscape in the recent years.

 ### Title: Are you sure about that?!
 Uncertainty Quantification in AI